dudashuang/php-queue/README.md

 ![](https://img.shields.io/badge/license-MIT-yellow.svg)

-a simple libraries for working with event and task queues.
+a simple library for working with event and task queues.

 ### Requirement